Lancelot Tenyo Trick Secret Revealed By Info Ruckus

 This 1989 Tenyo magic trick is designed by Hiroki Kondo, who also created “T-123 Billscape“, “The Pillar Of Thor” and “T-118 Side Track“.

-Welcome to another post from the Info Ruckus Tenyo Magic Trick Secrets Revealed series.
+Welcome to another post from the Info Ruckus Tenyo Magic Trick Secrets series.

 Info Ruckus Tenyo Magic Trick Secrets Lancelot Tenyo Trick T-142